aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to RTF" h2="Render PS to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents, as it is platform independent and can be viewed on any device.
+However, the Rich Text Format (RTF) is also a popular file format, and is used for documents that need to be edited.
+Therefore, it is often necessary to convert PDF files to RTF.

+<h2>How Aspose.Total Helps for PS to RTF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to RTF in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert PS file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to RTF.

+Aspose.PDF for C++ is a powerful library that enables developers to create, edit, and convert PDF documents.
+It supports a wide range of features, including text extraction, document manipulation, and image manipulation.
+It also supports the conversion of PDF documents to other popular file formats, such as DOC, HTML, and XPS.

+Aspose.Words for C++ is a powerful library that enables developers to create, edit, and convert Word documents.
+It supports a wide range of features, including document manipulation, text manipulation, and document conversion.
+It also supports the conversion of Word documents to other popular file formats, such as PDF, HTML, and XPS.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to RTF.
+It is a powerful and reliable solution for developers who need to convert PDF documents to RTF.
+It is easy to use and provides a fast and efficient way to convert PDF documents to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}